tigera/docs/calico-enterprise/network-policy/hosts/kubernetes-nodes.mdx

 ### Host endpoints

 Each host has one or more network interfaces that it uses to communicate externally.
-You can represent these interfaces in Calico using host endpoints and then use network policy to secure them.
+You can represent these interfaces in {{site.prodname}} using host endpoints and then use network policy to secure them.

 {{site.prodname}} host endpoints can have labels, and they work the same as labels on workload endpoints.
 The network policy rules can apply to both workload and host endpoints using label selectors.